-(HIB) – Many Americans associate drinking and driving with New Year’s Eve.
+(ARA) – Many Americans associate drinking and driving with New Year’s Eve.
 But throughout the cold-weather months, from holiday season office parties through snowmobiling season in January and February, to St. Patrick’s Day in March, there are ample opportunities for even cautious drivers to let their guard down when it comes drinking and driving.

 That’s why law enforcement officials step up their efforts to deter drinking and driving during peak periods of alcohol use.

 Across the United States, the law is clear.
 It’s a crime for a driver to operate a motor vehicle, including snowmobiles and all-terrain vehicles, while impaired by alcohol or drugs, including prescribed and over-the-counter medications, according to FindLaw.com, the nation’s leading source of free online legal information.
 Driving under the influence (DUI) or driving while intoxicated (DWI) can carry significant consequences that can affect all aspects of your life, from jail time to revoked driving privileges to dramatically higher insurance rates.